jesse7chen/gym-snake/README.md

 In addition, a set of goal environments with flat and grid observation spaces are also provided.

+### Optional environment constructor arguments
+screen_width: Width of the screen

+screen_height: Height of the screen

+prevent_opposite_travel: Prevent the snake from moving in the opposite direction of current travel.
+This may be useful as it makes it more difficult for the agent to get stuck in loops of going back and forth, and also prevents the agent from automatically dying by traveling in the opposite direction when it has a length of 3 or greater.

+max_timesteps: End the episode after a certain number of steps.
+Useful when running evaluations of agent as it prevents the agent from getting stuck in an infinite loop.
+Originally made because the TimeLimit wrapper used in rl-baselines3-zoo will not count an episode that was terminated because of the TimeLimit wrapper as a completed evaluation episode, which led to very long evaluation periods (if one was aiming to get a certain number of evaluation episodes before terminating)

 ### Description of observation, reward, and action spaces
     Observation:
         Dependent upon variant of environment used